HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC policy for BYOVD Kernel mode only protection.md

 We need to establish a Zero-Trust situation by eliminating the default trust to any signed driver and explicitly authorizing each driver that seeks to access the kernel.

 Numerous applications incorporate drivers that interact with the Kernel.
-Ordinarily, they are unnoticeable, but if you deploy the WDAC policy that we are going to create, in Audit mode, you will be able to observe event logs generated for each of the kernel-mode drivers.
+Ordinarily, they are unnoticeable, but if you deploy the App Control policy that we are going to create, in Audit mode, you will be able to observe event logs generated for each of the kernel-mode drivers.

-By creating a strict kernel mode WDAC policy, you will have a powerful security feature at your fingertips.
+By creating a strict kernel mode App Control policy, you will have a powerful security feature at your fingertips.

 This approach is the kind of future-leading technology you need.
 You can't afford waiting for analysis to predict malicious behavior or wait for malware to be found and cataloged before something is done about it.